Welcome

 It is right to give God thanks and praise.

-It is truly right and just, our duty and our salvation, always and everywhere to give you thanks, holy, almighty, and eternal God, through Jesus Christ our Savior.
+It is truly right and just, our duty and our salvation, always and everywhere to give you thanks, holy Father, almighty and eternal God.

 Holy - Mass of a Joyful Heart